lamech/wfmucast/README.md

 WFMU, my favourite radio station, has a fantastic rolling archive (http://www.wfmu.org/table).

-I wanted to be able to use iTunes (this will also work with other podcatchers) to automatically download recent archives of my favourite shows for offline listening.
+I wanted to be able to use iTunes to automatically download recent archives of my favourite shows for offline listening (this will also work with other podcatchers).
 I realized that they publish RSS feeds for the archives; and thus, the XML from their RSS feeds could be transformed into the XML for a podcast using a simple web app (HTML::Mason was my then-favourite web app development tool).

 **Here's how it works:**